-Oscar season is upon us, and to celebrate, we’ve rounded up the top 20 spectacular buildings seen in movies throughout the last decade (along with a few from further back in time).
+To help keep you sane during lockdown, we’ve got a very niche treasure hunt for you: Spot the following 20 spectacular buildings as they appear in movies throughout the last decade (along with a few from further back in time).

 Architecture and movies have always gone together, from Hitchcock’s pioneering use and representation of space to Kubrick’s anxious use of interiors to Terry Gilliam’s absurdo-futurist panoply of forms in Brazil.
 These examples, great as they may be, are very well-known and always trotted out when any discussion of film and buildings is broached.
 But what about those lesser-spotted buildings from classic less-than-classic movies?

 The last decade of Hollywood movies has offered plenty for architectural lovers to gawk at, even if the films themselves are usually underwhelming, to put it kindly (we’re looking at you, Twilight).
 Enjoy this list, and be sure to continue onto page two at the foot of the page for the second set of A-list architectural cameos!

 Still from “Aeon Flux”

 Baumschulenweg Crematoriumby Axel Schultes and Charlotte Frank, Berlin, Germany

 15 minutes of fame: Featured in Aeon Flux (2005)

 Hoke House by Skylab Architecture, Portland, Oregon

 15 minutes of fame: Doubled as the Cullen family home in Twilight (2008)

 15 minutes of fame: Martin Vanger’s house (and torture cellar) in The Girl With The Dragon Tattoo (2011)